The Bell Story

 As strictly an engineering firm, Julian Bell and his staff provided industrial clients with structural and civil engineering services.
 Bell designed projects like subdivisions, roads and sewer systems.
 It was his neighborhood design work that opened the door to building homes.
 Julian discovered when he had finished designing a new subdivision that there was a need to supervise the rest of the project.
 Homeowners weren’t able to manage their own contracts.
 So a group got together and asked Julian if he would take propriety interest in their subdivision to supervise the work.
 Early on Julian realized that every time there was an economic downturn, he had as much or more tied up in the deal as the people he was working for.
 So he began to develop his own subdivisions.
 And, as financing became more and more difficult in the late 80’s and 90’s, Julian dug his feet in deeper into the building business to protect his investments.

-Along with a well-planned and researched subdivision design, Julian learned early on, that he absolutely needed to learn every facet of the residential building industry.
-After a $400,000 loss on an early project, he became quite the student.
-In fact, he attributes much of his success to the Home Builders Association of Chattanooga.
+Along with a well-planned and researched subdivision design, Julian learned early on that he absolutely needed to learn every facet of the residential building industry.
+He attributes much of his success to the Home Builders Association of Chattanooga.
 Julian went to contractors seminars, pursued events with the Urban Land Institute and local Planning Association and checked every other source that offered guidance.
 “We studied what types of products should go into a subdivision, the importance of advanced planning for a community and how to recognize building opportunities,” Julian explained.
 “We learned that we have to do more than watch our material costs and build a quality product, we have to look hard at the sales end of business and listen to the marketplace and see what consumers want.”

 All of Julian’s homework began to pay off.
 The home building side of Bell really took off when youngest son Jay took the helm in 1998.
 Jay helped take the family business from selling 45 lots in a year to over 300 a year for the past ten years.
 Like father like son, Jay learned first hand, the ins and outs of the residential building business.